vrugtehagel/yozo/README.md

 #### define.attribute

 Defining, keeping track of, and creating properties for attributes was a bit of a hassle for vanilla custom elements.
 Yozo makes this easy.
 You can register attributes to be "observed attributes" by calling e.g. `define.attribute('serial-number')`.
 Then, you can use `this[attributes].serialNumber` to listen to changes in the attribute - see the section on `[attributes]` for more info on this.
-This is not where it ends though; `define.attribute` can take a second argument, an options object, that takes either one or both the `type` key and the `as` key.
+This is not where it ends though; `define.attribute` can take a second argument, an options object, that can take a `type`, an `as`, and a `default` key.

 The `type` key allows you to specify the type of data the attribute will take, which should be provided as a function.
-Most often you'll want to use something like `Number` or `Boolean` - the constructors are great for converting strings.
+Most often you'll want to use something like `Number` or `Boolean` - the constructors are great for converting strings to their primitive equivalents.
 The value `Boolean` is treated a bit differently - this will turn the attribute in a boolean one.
 That is to say, the value of the attribute depends on its presence or absence rather than its value.
 Its usage looks something like this:
 ```html
 <script>
     define('shop-product')